 I got such an amazing experience with it in the beginning that I’m positive that the flavor problems can be worked out.
 If so, I would recommend this thing in a heartbeat!
 Here’s to hoping Innokin can work it out.
 Theoretically, the EQs should perform as well for flavor as the Z-Biip and Zlide considering they all take PLEX3D coils, but that didn’t happen for me.

 What do you think?
 Have you tried the Innokin EQs?
 If so, how has the flavor performance been for you?
 Innokin was surprised by this review.

-I'm the chief editor here at Vaping360 and I reside in southeast Michigan.
+I'm a freelance reviewer here at Vaping360 and I reside in southeast Michigan.
 I've been vaping since my first ecig purchase in 2010.
 For more reasons than I can list, vaping has been a lifesaver for me.
 Now, my goal is to help other smokers make the switch.